Chairperson: Art Hudson 403-677-2352

 In 1973, Crescent Heights Baptist Church in Calgary purchased the Rosebud Mercantile Building as part of a camping outreach program called Rosebud Camp of the Arts.
 Later this property became part of the Rosebud School of the Arts (est. 1976 as Rosebud Centre of the Arts)and Rosebud Theatre (est. 1983 as Rosebud Historical Dinner Theatre).
-In 1976, members of the supporting community purchased the Rosebud Hotel and transformed it into a dormitory for students and living quarters for staff a.
-In 1977. a residential high school was started with 6 students gowing to a peak of 40 students based upon a hands-on curriculum that grew to have a strong emphasis on fine arts.
+In 1976, members of the supporting community purchased the Rosebud Hotel and transformed it into a dormitory for students and living quarters for staff In 1977 a residential high school was started (with 6 students gowing to a peak of 40 students in grades 10-12) based upon a hands-on curriculum that grew to have a strong emphasis on fine arts.
 By 1983 most of the staff had young families and more year round income needed to be generated.
-The first outdoor dinner and theatre was presented that year with the first "Comedia D'Arte" production in the backyard of the Mercantile on an outdoor stage with the school cook, Mrs. Dahlen taking reservations on the kitchen phone while she did up the meal.
+The first outdoor dinner and theatre was presented that year with the "Comedia D'Arte" production in the rustic backyard of the Mercantile on an outdoor stage and stands.
+The school cook, Mrs. Gladys Dahlen taking reservations on the kitchen phone while she did up the meal.